 Step 1: Choose an idea that has broad appeal.

-This is a crucial component for upping your content's viral potential, which is a common goal that coincides with brand awareness.
+This is a crucial component for upping your content's chances at earning national coverage.
 If your company offers a good or service to the general public, this is an easy feat.
 But if you sell something that isn't universal, your content idea should extend further from your offerings.

 We use this approach often when we're asked how to drive awareness on a mass scale.
 Our Instagram study for Busbud is the perfect example.
 Busbud is an online bus travel service, but it wouldn't appeal to the general population if their content stuck to buses only.
 We zoomed out and focused on places throughout the United States and Canada that people took Instagram snaps of the most.